Pakistan - Country Commercial Guide

 U.S. companies seeking to do business in Pakistan are strongly advised to conduct a background check on the local company.
 It is always advisable to check the ownership of the company and its business track record.

-U.S. companies are strong encouraged to carry out due diligence on prospective partners or opportunities using the U.S. Commercial Service International Company profile (ICP) service.
+U.S. companies are strongly encouraged to carry out due diligence on prospective partners or opportunities using the U.S. Commercial Service International Company profile (ICP) service.
 Please contact the U.S. Commercial Service, Pakistan for more information on this service.

 Resources